Chronic Stress is a Whole-Body Experience

 How to Feel better

-How well do you actually feel your body?
-Can you sense its signals, trust them—and respond with care?
+How well do you feel your body?
+Can you sense its signals, do you trust them, can you respond with care?
+In Western culture, we often prize rationality over embodiment.

 Psychology Meets Yoga - Mind Meets Body